Easy-Shu/Eyeglasses_Force_Analysis/README.md

 @inproceedings{zhang2023force,
-  title={A Novel Temple Clamping Force Measurement Method for Eyeglasses Design}, author={Zhang, Jie and Chen, Junjian and Chen, Luwei and Luximon, Yan}, booktitle={14th International Conference on Applied Human Factors and Ergonomics (AHFE 2023) and the Affiliated Conferences}, volume={74}, pages={53--59}, year={2023},
+  title={A Novel Temple Clamping Force Measurement Method for Eyeglasses Design}, author={Zhang, Jie and Chen, Junjian and Chen, Luwei and Luximon, Yan}, booktitle={Proceedings of the International Conference on Applied Human Factors and Ergonomics and the Affiliated Conferences}, volume={74}, pages={53--59}, year={2023},